Frequently Asked Questions (FAQs)

 Selection Procedure:

-What is the ASG Evaluation Committee?
+What is the Grants Evaluation Committee?

 How will applicants be informed whether or not their applications have been selected for an award?